How do we get a union at uWaterloo?

-The labour board requires at least 40% of workers in the workplace sign union cards showing their support for the union.
+- The labour board requires that at least 40% of workers in the workplace sign union cards showing their support for the union.

 4. File application with the labour board

-Once we are well above the 40% mark, CUPE will file at the labour board for certification of the union.
+- Once we are well above the 40% mark, CUPE will file at the Ontario Labour Board for certification of the union.

-CUPE will support us in establishing the local union and help us file to start negotiations with the university to get our first contract.
+- CUPE will support us in establishing the local union and help us file to start negotiations with the university to get our first contract (i.e. collective agreement).

-The local will elect a bargaining committee and a union executive at a membership meeting.
+- The local will elect a bargaining committee and a union executive team at a membership meeting.

-The union will support the enforcement of the collective agreement using the mechanisms (such as grievance filing) outlined in the collective agreement contract.
+- The union will support the enforcement of the collective agreement using the mechanisms (such as grievance filing) outlined in the contract.
 This will ensure fairness and accountability in the university following the agreed terms of the collective agreement.

 - Stewards (i.e. union reps) will be available in each department/school to help workers resolve problems and understand their rights and responsibilities under the new contract as well as general labour laws, the Labour Relations Act (specific to unionized workplaces), and human rights legislation.